JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Deprecation cycle**:

-- <1.2: compiler allows to pass non-constant value for vararg annotation parameter, but actually drops that value during bytecode generation, leading to non-obvious behavior
+- <1.2: the compiler allows to pass non-constant value for vararg annotation parameter, but actually drops that value during bytecode generation, leading to non-obvious behavior
 - 1.2.X: deprecation warnings reported on such code patterns
 - \>=1.3: deprecation warnings elevated to errors